Jennifer Yip

 I am a historian of modern war, strategy, and the socio-economic effects of war mobilization, with a focus on Republican China.
 Prior to joining the Department, I was a Postdoctoral Fellow at the Clements Center for National Security and an affiliate of the Asia Policy Program at the University of Texas at Austin.

-My first book manuscript focuses on the Chinese Nationalist government's military grain provisioning policies during the Second Sino-Japanese War (1937–1945).
+My first monograph, Grains of Conflict: The Struggle for Food in China’s Total War, 1937–1945 (forthcoming, Cambridge University Press), investigates the Chinese Nationalist government's military grain provisioning policies during China’s war against Japan.
 It highlights the seizure of grain as the lynchpin of the three-way struggle among the Nationalists, Chinese Communist Party (CCP), and the Japanese.
 It demonstrates that China, an agrarian economy waging protracted conflict, deserves a place in three fields which have conventionally emphasized Euro-American experiences: the intersection between food and conflict; the global history of military provisioning; and discussions of total war.
-More broadly, I am interested in the weaponization of food as a persistent theme in statecraft and strategy, and the impact of provisioning on the outcomes and experiences of twentieth-century warfare.

 EDUCATION: